Skip to Main Content

 A variation of a pie chart, with a hole in the center.
 Each segment represents a part of the whole, and the size of each segment is proportional to its value.

-Goal: Comparison, Composition
+Goal: Composition

 Data Type: Categorical